 - Disgaea: Hour of Darkness: The lyrics to "Red Moon" in chapter 8 first refer to the Prinnies being literally reborn... and then, repeated at the end, refer to Laharl being figuratively reborn by rediscovering love.

-- "Bang Bang (My Baby Shot Me Down)" by Cher, and covered by everyone.
+- "Bang Bang (My Baby Shot Me Down)" by Nancy Sinatra, and later covered by Cher.
 The first verse is about her remembering playing cowboys with a boy as an infant, and he would always win so the chorus literally means "he shot me down".
 The third verse is about the same boy dumping her as an adult, so the chorus is about "shooting her down" that way.
 The second verse is about her claiming him as a boyfriend and him reminiscing about the game, so the chorus (which at this point is from his perspective) could mean either or both.

 - In "The Hiver" by Steeleye Span, from the Wintersmith Concept Album, the chorus goes "Locked in screaming awareness/Of everything, all the time./How we envy you humans/When you gently close your minds."
 For most of the song, this is the well-known Discworld concept that Humans Are Special because they managed to invent boredom.
 After the last verse, "gently close your minds" refers to the other thing the Hiver can't do and humans can.

 - Kiss' "Detroit Rock City" has a typical rock chorus "everybody's gonna move their feet, everybody's gonna leave their seat, you gotta lose your mindnote in Detroit Rock City" which is actually foreshadowing a grisly car crash.

 - Elsa's (Idina Menzel) solo "Let It Go" in Frozen starts with "let it go" referring to her freedom to finally use her power, but ends with it being a declaration that she is leaving her past behind.